-Projects 5 and 6 Combined
+Projects 5 and 6 Combined: Longer Essay and Pecha Kucha

-Project 5: The Longer Graphic Essay: Strategic Storytelling
+Project 5: The Longer Essay: Strategic Storytelling

-Compose a 2,500-word essay that analyzes a graphic narrative of your choice (eg., info comic, film, etc) and/or builds off your Project 4 synthetic essay.
-In either case you want to both theorize and practice transmedia thinking in order to theorize (struggle into thought) your analytical and/or synthetic thinking about X (your BIG IDEA).
-Use at least ten external references, three from our readings and seven from your own research, using the online Library Catalogue's Articles and Full Text search function to find scholarly articles.
+Compose a 2,500-word essay that analyzes an info comic/graphic novel/theory comix in order to theorize (struggle into thought) how and why it uses images and text, arguments and stories, characters and ideas to reveal X (your/its BIG IDEA).
+Use at least seven external references, three from our readings and four from your own research, using the online Library Catalogue's Articles and Full Text search function to find scholarly articles.
 You must use at least three images, diagrams, and other visuals within your text to demonstrate, illustrate, or explain your theorization.
-Target specialists in the relevant field.
-Utilize the MLA or citation style appropriate to your field.
+Target specialists in the relevant field in your paper.
+Utilize the MLA citation style, however.

-Over the semester you're writing abstracts and short descriptive and analytical essays, as well as your own info comic.
-In the last part of the class, you'll combine your skills to create a sustained argument or reflection based on an insight-vision-hunch-revelation-pattern-Eureka-leap-a ha-surprise-flash-idea about X that you have while studying your info comic/X and its place in the world.
+Over the semester you'll write abstracts and short descriptive and analytical essays, as well as your own info comic.
+In the last part of the class, you'll combine your skills to create a sustained argument or reflection based on an insight-vision-hunch-revelation-pattern-Eureka-leap-a ha-surprise-flash-idea about X that you have while studying your info comic and its place in the world.
 The power of writing is ideation and strategic storytelling, and this is your chance to produce and share ideas sparked by your text.

 You will need to read your chosen text very closely and take notes to help you describe and understand its form and functions.
-At the same time, you'll need to use different perspectives, arguments, and concepts from readings to articulate your own theory or new way of seeing-knowing-doing X revealed by your information comic or X (or whatever term you think works best) and arguing for its significance.
+At the same time, you'll need to use different perspectives, arguments, and concepts from readings to articulate your own theory or new way of seeing-knowing-doing X revealed by your information comic (or whatever term you think works best) and arguing for its significance.
 Why should your target audience care about the text and your argument?